 - An estimated 1.3 million new cases and 20 000 to 30 000 deaths occur annually.

 Leishmaniasis is caused by a protozoa parasite from over 20 Leishmania species and is transmitted to humans by the bite of infected female phlebotomine sandflies.
-There are three main forms of the disease:
+Over 90 sandfly species are known to transmit Leishmania parasites.
+There are 3 main forms of the disease:

-- Cutaneous leishmaniasis (CL) is the most common form of leishmaniasis and causes ulcers on exposed parts of the body, leaving life-long scars and serious disability.
-About 95% of CL cases occur in the Americas, the Mediterranean basin, and the Middle East and Central Asia.
-Over two-third of CL new cases occur in six countries: Afghanistan, Algeria, Brazil, Colombia, Iran (Islamic Republic of) and the Syrian Arab Republic.
+- Cutaneous leishmaniasis (CL) is the most common form of leishmaniasis and causes skin lesions, mainly ulcers, on exposed parts of the body, leaving life-long scars and serious disability.
+About 95% of CL cases occur in the Americas, the Mediterranean basin, the Middle East and Central Asia.
+Over two thirds of new CL cases occur in 6 countries: Afghanistan, Algeria, Brazil, Colombia, Iran (Islamic Republic of) and the Syrian Arab Republic.
 An estimated 0.7 million to 1.3 million new cases occur worldwide annually.

 - Mucocutaneous leishmaniasis leads to partial or total destruction of mucous membranes of the nose, mouth and throat.
 Almost 90% of mucocutaneous leishmaniasis cases occurs in the Plurinational State of Bolivia, Brazil and Peru.

-Leishmaniasis is transmitted through the bites of infected female phlebotomine sandflies.
+Leishmania parasites are transmitted through the bites of infected female phlebotomine sandflies.
 The epidemiology of leishmaniasis depends on the characteristics of the parasite species, the local ecological characteristics of the transmission sites, current and past exposure of the human population to the parasite and human behaviour.
+Some 70 animal species, including humans, have been found as natural reservoir hosts of Leishmania parasites.

 In South-East Asia, visceral leishmaniasis is the main form of the disease.
 Transmission generally occurs in rural areas below 600m above sea level, with a heavy annual rainfall, with a mean humidity above 70%, a temperature range of 15–38 °C, abundant vegetation, subsoil water and alluvial soil.
 The disease is most common in agricultural villages where houses are frequently constructed with mud walls and earthen floors, and cattle and other livestock live close to humans.

-Leishmania-HIV coinfected people have high chance of developing the full blown clinical disease, high relapses and mortality rates.
-Antiretroviral treatment reduces the development of the disease, delays relapses and increases the survival of the coinfected patients.
+Leishmania-HIV co-infected people have high chance of developing the full-blown clinical disease, and high relapse and mortality rates.
+Antiretroviral treatment reduces the development of the disease, delays relapses and increases the survival of the co-infected patients.
+High leishmania-HIV co-infection rates are reported from Brazil, Ethiopia and the state of Bihar in India.

 Major risk factors